-Figure B-2 shows the result of using the definition listed in Example B-1 to specify the managed object reference for a target datacenter to the PerformanceManager.QueryPerfProviderSummary method.
+Figure 19-2 shows the result of using the definition listed in Example: XML Schema Definition of ManagedObjectReference Data Object to specify the managed object reference for a target datacenter to the PerformanceManager.QueryPerfProviderSummary method.

-Figure B-2.
+Figure 19-2.
 Using the MOB to Pass Complex Types to a Method